If they have questions, you’ll have answers

 - The Trans Mountain Pipeline has been in place for over 60 years.
 Every day the expansion is delayed, Canada loses out on $80 million.
-That’s money that could be used to build more roads, schools and hospitals.
+That’s money that could be used to help improve our communities from coast to coast.

 - Most of the expansion will be along the existing route and beside things like roads, telecommunications and power lines.